 The students also learned how to work with people with disabilities from the assistive technology specialist with Cal Poly’s Disability Resource Center.
 Much of what they discovered was “the respectful way of asking participants what their needs are” and types of adaptations that can be done for various functional limitations.
 They also learned what to do if someone simply stops paddling or experiences an episode on the water, such as low blood sugar, a seizure, or a loss of sensation.

-Over the years, the students have worked with people with spina bifida, cognitive disabilities, cerebral palsy, paralysis due to spinal cord injuries, and blindness.
+Over the years, the students have worked with people with spina bifida, quadriplegia, cerebral palsy, paralysis due to spinal cord injuries, and blindness.
 Lance’s partner, who has a cognitive disability and some coordination issues, required just a little additional padding on his seat and paddle grips to keep his hands in proper alignment.
 “My partner was easy to work with.
 He was nice, and I very much enjoyed it,” he reports.

 On Sunday of the second weekend, the entire group travels about 20 miles to Morro Bay for an on-water excursion.
 “It was interesting to work with everybody and to see people who were blind be a part of it,” he says.